 BAM Design offers a full architectural and design service in our business and has team members co-located in six of our seven regional construction divisions.

-In addition, BAM Design's expertise help us to improve our design management and co- ordination on projects, and to design for safety and sustainability.
+In addition, BAM Design's expertise helps us to improve our design management and co-ordination on projects, and to design for safety and sustainability.
 The team also works closely with BAM Properties and BAM FM.

-The primary focus of BAM Design is to add value to the Construction business.
-This is delivered by developing our digital construction capabilities and pioneering innovative methods to improve quality and speed of project delivery.
+BAM Design leads our work in developing our digital construction capabilities and pioneering innovative methods to improve quality and speed of project delivery.